-Deleted: business /

-Deleted: referred to in the above sub-paragraph of the Code, which is replicated in part

-- the customer [allowed business] has identified and verified the identity of the underlying client in accordance with paragraphs 10 to 13 (or to AML/CFT requirements at least equivalent to those in the Code) and has no reason to doubt those identities; - As per Code paragraphs 21(4) and 21(5) the regulated person must take reasonable measures to satisfy itself that the customer's procedures are fit for purpose and include AML/CFT requirements that are at least equivalent to the Code.
+(c) the customer [allowed business] has identified and verified the identity of the underlying client in accordance with paragraphs 10 to 13 (or to AML/CFT requirements at least equivalent to those in the Code) and has no reason to doubt those identities;

+As per Code paragraphs 21(4) and 21(5) the regulated person must take reasonable measures to satisfy itself that the customer's procedures are fit for purpose and include AML/CFT requirements that are at least equivalent to the Code.
 One way to do this is by testing of those procedures.
-When reviewing the customer's procedures it should be checked that they cover off how to identify and verify the underlying clients in line with the Island's AML/CFT requirements. - (d) the customer has risk assessed the underlying client in accordance with paragraph 7 or to AML/CFT requirements at least equivalent to those in this Code and has confirmed to the regulated person there are no higher risk underlying clients in the arrangement; - There must not be any higher risk underlying clients (as assessed by the customer) in the arrangement.
+When reviewing the customer's procedures it should be checked that they cover off how to identify and verify the underlying clients in line with the Island's AML/CFT requirements.

+(d) the customer has risk assessed the underlying client in accordance with paragraph 7 or to AML/CFT requirements at least equivalent to those in this Code and has confirmed to the regulated person there are no higher risk underlying clients in the arrangement;

+There must not be any higher risk underlying clients (as assessed by the customer) in the arrangement.
 The relevant person must have received appropriate confirmation from the customer of this.
 The Authority would expect this to be in a written format.
-In relation to existing relationships, where there may already be higher risk clients in an arrangement, please see 6.4.4.1 for further details of action to be taken. - (e) the regulated person and the customer [allowed business] know the nature and intended purpose of the business relationship; - (f) the customer [allowed business] has identified the source of funds of the underlying clients; - (g) neither the regulated personnor the customer has identified any suspicious activity; and
+In relation to existing relationships, where there may already be higher risk clients in an arrangement, please see 6.4.4.1 for further details of action to be taken.

+- (e) the regulated person and the customer [allowed business] know the nature and intended purpose of the business relationship; - (f) the customer [allowed business] has identified the source of funds of the underlying clients; - (g) neither the regulated person nor the customer has identified any suspicious activity; and